-Temitope Taiwo is the Interim Director of Argonne’s Nuclear Science and Engineering Division.
+Temitope Taiwo is the Director of Argonne’s Nuclear Science and Engineering Division.
 He has worked in the nuclear industry, research laboratory, and U.S. government in the areas of nuclear reactor design, methods development, and analysis.
-Dr. Taiwo is currently the National Technical Director of the Systems Analysis and Integration Campaign of the DOE Nuclear Technology Research and Development program office.
+Dr. Taiwo is a Fellow of the American Nuclear Society and currently serves on its Board of Directors.

 Hussein S. Khalil is director of Argonne’s Nuclear Engineering research program.
 He provides technical leadership for the Lab’s research in nuclear energy development and application.
 He joined Argonne in 1983 and has carried out research to optimize fast-reactor core design and improve computational methods for reactor physics, dynamics and fuel cycle analysis.
 Dr. Khalil is an Argonne Distinguished Fellow and a Fellow of the American Nuclear Society.